vinayreddy1008/Optimizing-Wind-Turbine-Blade-Geometry-Using-Chord-Twist-Aerodynamic-Design/README.md

-#  Optimizing Wind Turbine Blade Geometry Using Chord–Twist Aerodynamic Design
+# 🌬️ Wind Turbine Blade Optimization (Chord–Twist Design)

-This project focuses on a simplified but realistic version of wind turbine blade optimization.
-The goal is to improve **Annual Energy Production (AEP) by tuning the chord and twist distributions along the blade radius using:
+This project performs a simplified but realistic optimization of a wind turbine blade by tuning the **chord** and **twist** distributions along the blade radius.
+The goal is to **maximize Annual Energy Production (AEP)** using:

-- A Blade Element Momentum (BEM) aerodynamic model
+- A **Blade Element Momentum (BEM)** aerodynamic model
-- Real S826 airfoil polar data (XFOIL)
+- Real **S826 airfoil polar data**
-- A Weibull wind-speed distribution
+- A **Weibull wind-speed distribution**
-- A constrained nonlinear optimization approach (SLSQP)
+- A **constrained nonlinear optimizer (SLSQP)**

-This is a meaningful slice of a much larger real-world turbine design task, simplified to fit course scope while still staying physically grounded.

-##  Project Overview

-Real wind-turbine blade design is extremely complex.
-This project tackles one important sub-problem:

-> Finding the best chord and twist profiles for maximum AEP.

-The blade is divided into 8 sections, and each section’s chord and twist values are treated as independent design variables.
-A BEM solver computes power at each wind speed, and the optimizer finds the geometry that maximizes AEP.
+This work represents one focused sub-problem of full wind turbine design and is inspired by the MIT blade optimization study (reference included).

 ---

-##  Key Features

-  1. Iterative BEM Aerodynamic Model
-- Axial and tangential induction factors solved iteratively
-- Prandtl tip-loss model included
-- Angle of attack → interpolated from real S826 lift/drag polars
-- Computes power over a range of wind speeds

-  2. Realistic Optimization Setup
-- 16 design variables (8 chords + 8 twists)
-- Bounds on chord and twist
-- Smoothness penalty to avoid unrealistic shapes
-- Mass proxy constraint limiting total chord size
-- Objective: **maximize AEP** (implemented as minimize `-AEP`)

-  3. Wind Resource Modeling
-- Wind speeds 3–25 m/s
-- Weibull distribution with (k = 2, c = 7 m/s)
-- AEP computed as probability-weighted integral of the power curve

----

-# Repository Structure
+## 📁 Contents of This Repository

 ```
-📁 Optimizing-Wind-Turbine-Blade-Geometry
-│
+├── Wind-Turbine-Blade-Optimization-Report.pdf   → Full project report
-├── README.md                      → Project summary
+├── wind_blade_optimization.ipynb                → Jupyter/Kaggle notebook (code)
-├── report/
-│   ├── Wind-Blade-Optimization-Report.pdf
-│   └── Wind-Blade-Optimization-Report.tex
-│
-├── docs/
-│   └── MIT_reference.pdf            → Inspiration project (MIT OCW)
+└── MIT_reference.pdf                            → MIT OCW project used as inspiration
-└──
 ```

-##  Results (Short Summary)

-- The optimized blade has smoother twist and slightly increased mid-span chord
-- AEP improves by **5–15%** based on constraint settings
-- Greatest power improvements appear in the **6–12 m/s wind range**
-- Geometry remains realistic due to smoothness penalties

 ---

-##  Why This Project Matters

-Even though this is a simplified version of real turbine design, it still captures the key engineering idea:

-- Blade shape strongly affects performance
-- Small geometry changes can give meaningful AEP gains
-- Optimization + physics → better designs than manual guesses
-- BEM is the essential first tool used in wind engineering

-This project creates a foundation for extending into more advanced topics like multi-airfoil blades, structural constraints, or dynamic stall models.
+## 🚀 How to Use

+### **Run the Jupyter Notebook**
+1. Open `wind_blade_optimization.ipynb`.
+2. Run all cells from top to bottom.
+3. The notebook will:
+   - Load S826 airfoil polar data (embedded in code)
+   - Run the iterative BEM aerodynamic solver
+   - Compute AEP over a Weibull wind distribution
+   - Optimize chord & twist using SLSQP
+   - Compare baseline vs optimized AEP

+No external dataset is needed — everything is included inside the notebook.

 ---

-##  Reference

-The work is conceptually inspired by an MIT OpenCourseWare project on wind turbine blade optimization
-(see the `docs/` folder for the reference PDF).
+## 📊 Summary of the Work

+- Blade divided into **8 sections**
+- 16 design variables (chord + twist)
+- Bounds + smoothness penalties keep blade realistic
+- BEM solver computes performance at different wind speeds
+- Optimization improves AEP compared to baseline geometry

+All explanations, equations, diagrams, and complete code are provided in the PDF report.

 ---

+## 📎 Reference

+This project is conceptually inspired by the wind turbine optimization project from MIT OpenCourseWare.
+The reference PDF (`Wind Turbine Blade Design Optimization.pdf`) is included in the repository.

+---

+## 👤 Author

+**Vinay Reddy Y**
+BT2024174
+Team: **QWERT**